Fine-tune with the API or CLI

 --header 'Content-Type: application/json'

-Delete fine-tuning job
+Delete a fine-tuning job

-You cannot delete a fine-tuning job that is in progress.
+You cannot delete a running fine-tuning job.

 curl --request DELETE 'https://dashscope.aliyuncs.com/api/v1/fine-tunes/<job_id>' \